oyshisarker2001/Rendezvous-Hack-App/README.md

-# Disclaimer: Soon to be outdated
+# Disclaimer: outdated

-With Coral's V1, this guide will be outdated.
-There is a migration guide [here](https://github.com/Coral-Protocol/coral-server/blob/feat/v1-staging/MIGRATING.md) (V1 is released when this branch is merged).
+With Coral's V1, this guide is outdated.
+There is a migration guide [here](https://github.com/Coral-Protocol/coral-server/blob/feat/v1-staging/MIGRATING.md)

 An updated version of this document will be coming at a future point.

+Also, you can see a working example app with agents [here](https://github.com/Coral-Protocol/coral-example-app) (It is all in Rust)

 # How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol